MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 \end{align}
 $$

-Now, we can read off the filter coefficients (from the numerator for the forward coefficients and from the denominator for the reverse coefficients).
+Now, we can read off the filter coefficients (from the numerator for the forward coefficients and the denominator for the reverse coefficients).
 Hence, the forward coefficients are

 $$
 \begin{align}